Monday, October 21, 2024

 %%

-Next is the web service to display a web page with all stock names and prices from the stock table - create file "show_stock.gliim":
+Next is the web service to display a web page with all stock names and prices from the stock table - create file "show-stock.gliim":

-vi show_stock.gliim
+vi show-stock.gliim

 and copy and paste this:

-%% /show-stock
+%% /show-stock public

 @<html>